 - Women and Flight: Portraits of Contemporary Women Pilots, 1997-1998, and a seven-year tour with the Smithsonian Institution Traveling Exhibition Service.

-Russo is a 2019 recipient of the Robert Rauschenberg Foundation Research Residency and a 2016 recipient of the 9th Julia Margaret Cameron Awards for Women Photographers.
-Photographs fromreceived international photography awards and the book received second place in the 2016 American Alliance of Museums (AAM) Publications Design Competition. was awarded second prize in the 2008 AAM Publications Design Competition and received awards in 2004 from the American Institute of Graphic Arts 50 Books/50 Covers Competition and the AAM Publications Design Competition.
+Russo is a 2019 recipient of the Robert Rauschenberg Foundation Research Residency and a 2016 recipient of the 9th Julia Margaret Cameron Awards for Women Photographers in the architecture category.
+Art of the Airport Tower received international photography awards, and the book received second place in the 2016 American Alliance of Museums (AAM) Publications Design Competition.
+In Plane View: Abstractions of Flight was awarded second prize in the 2008 AAM Publications Design Competition, and Artifacts of Flight received awards in 2004 from the American Institute of Graphic Arts 50 Books/50 Covers Competition and the AAM Publications Design Competition.

-Russo was invited to Finland by the U.S. Embassy in Helsinki on the State Department Speaker Program in 2009, was an exhibitor at the International Photography Festival in Lishui, China, in 2011, and has participated in artist-in-residencies programs in Finland, Iceland, and Scotland.
-Russo holds a BFA in photography from the Massachusetts College of Art in Boston, MA, and an MA in North American Art History from American University in Washington, D.C.
+In 2009, Russo was invited to Finland by the U.S. Embassy in Helsinki on the State Department Speaker Program.
+In 2011, she participated at the International Photography Festival in Lishui, China.
+Russo has attended artist-in-residencies programs in Finland, Iceland, and Scotland.
+Russo holds a BFA in photography from the Massachusetts College of Art in Boston, MA, and an M.A. in North American Art History from American University in Washington, D.C.

 Art of the Airport Tower is a photographic journey to airports in the U.S. and around the world.
 This book, the companion volume to the Smithsonian National Air and Space Museum exhibition of the same name, explores 85 historic and contemporary airport towers through more than 100 fine art photographs by Carolyn Russo.